Troy Civic theatre

 TCT productions have received awards and recognition by local, regional, state, and national theatre competitions.

-Escanaba in Da Moonlight won the West OCTA regional competition and went on to excerpt at the 2018 State competion.
-Winning several awards including: First place in Set Design going to Steve Dietrich and Chuck Fox.
+Previously, Escanaba in Da Moonlight won the West OCTA regional competition and went on to excerpt at the 2018 State competion.
+The procution received several awards including: First place in Set Design going to Steve Dietrich and Chuck Fox.

-TCT’s Angel Street 2014 was honored with many State OCTA (Ohio Community Theatre Association) awards:
+In 2014, TCT’s Angel Street was honored with many State OCTA (Ohio Community Theatre Association) awards:

 - Excellence in carpentry: Steve Dietrich